TuanAnh0108/Internal-Assessment/CriteriaC.md

 **Integrating Database**

 Then the table also need to represent the data in the .csv file.
+As the students will open the windows to see what new words, they have already had and edit them if need, so that the table need to show all the words that they add to the database file from the previous sections.
-Below is the snippet code of how to load the data from the database file into the table:
+In order to write the data into the table, I will
+1. Open the database file.
+2. I will split the data by "," to read all of the vocab and and their definitions inside the file
+3. I will implement two for loops, one for loops to assign the index row and the text of each item in the database file, one for loop to take out the item and the index col of each item in a row.
+4. Then I will set item or write the data into the cell of the table through the "tableWidget.setItem(row, col, content)" function.

 ```.py
     def loadTable(self):